 - 1.1 This Statement supports a proposed minerals extraction scheme at Bourbles Farm, Bourbles Lane, Pilling, Lancashire (Figures 1 and 2).
-The farm is located on deposits of glacial sans and gravel. - 1.2 The proposed scheme has been the subject of considerable discussion with the Minerals Authority for the area (Lancashire County Council) and has been the subject of a pre-application consultation. - 1.3 This report considers the effects of the scheme on the highway network.
+The farm is located on deposits of glacial sand and gravel. - 1.2 The proposed scheme has been the subject of considerable discussion with the Minerals Authority for the area (Lancashire County Council) and has been the subject of a pre-application consultation. - 1.3 This report considers the effects of the scheme on the highway network.
 For the internal effects the series of Phasing Drawings prepared to support the application should be examined. - 1.4 Various access options have been considered in the development of the scheme.
-As the aim is to get the extracted materials and the imported fill material for the restoration of the site after the extraction onto or off the strategic highway network with the minimum use of local roads, a direct access onto the B5270 Lancaster Road is considered to be the only practical option.
-Accordingly the site will be accessed by a new access and access road along the boundary of Pointers Farm. - 1.5 The site has the capacity to supply around 460,000 tonnes of minerals to the local construction industry, reducing the need for this to be supplied from quarries considerable distances away from the area. - 1.6 It is considered that the extraction would take place over a 5 year period, with the site restoration works taking a year after extraction finishes to complete, and these figures have been used in this assessment.
+As the aim is to get the extracted materials and the imported fill material for the restoration of the site after the extraction onto or off the strategic highway network with the minimum use of local roads, a direct access onto the B5270 Lancaster Road is considered to be the best and only practical option.
+Accordingly, the site will be accessed by a new access and access road along the boundary of Pointers Farm. - 1.5 The site has the capacity to supply around 460,000 tonnes of minerals to the local construction industry, reducing the need for this to be supplied from quarries considerable distances away from the area. - 1.6 It is considered that the best extraction rate which would minimise inconvenience to other highway users and local residents would be to adopt a 5 year period, with the site restoration works taking a year after extraction finishes to complete, and these figures have been used in this assessment.